TechnikNews Weekly #061: OnePlus 7 Pro, iPhone 11 and more

 - Android Q: New gesture control should replace the "Back" button

-- OnePlus 7 and OnePlus 7 Pro: Event on May 14th is fixed
+- OnePlus 7 and OnePlus 7 Pro: Event on May 14th is set

-- Powerbeats Pro: To start with only in black
+- Powerbeats Pro: Only available in black at launch

 - Google app for Android: Current beta is ruining weather

-- Galaxy Fold: iFixit speaks of fundamentals Proproblem of the hinge
+- Galaxy Fold: iFixit speaks of fundamental problem with the hinge

 - Google Fit is now available for iOS

-- OnePlus 7 Pro: That's how much it should cost
+- OnePlus 7 Pro: This is how much it will cost

 - Mario Kart Tour: Beta for the upcoming Mario game starts